About ME

 Artist Statement

-Arshaad’s conviction is to create mesmerizing public art and awe inspiring exhibitions with museum collectibles that emanate his ephemeral art journey from the blight of bondage and his insatiable plight to pursue the American dream to the brink of oblivion and beyond in hopes to educate, empower & inspire the next generation of artists & community leaders promoting compassion, self reflection & upward mobility!
+Arshaad’s conviction is to create mesmerizing public art and awe inspiring museum collectibles that emanate his ephemeral art journey from the blight of bondage to the brink of oblivion and beyond in hopes to educate, empower & inspire the next generation of artists, fathers & community leaders promoting compassion, self reflection & upward mobility!